 Gravy, cheese curds, and comradery mix well at Three Brothers Poutine and Shawarma, where co-owner Joseph Karakouzian makes an effort to hire Syrian refugees.
 Flavour and family are at the forefront as Karakouzian works alongside the young men, teaching them English, and making delicious poutine every day of the week.
 Alaa Alhamasneh is a Syrian refugee who came to Canada in the winter of 2016.
 Like many of the staff at 3Brothers, he...Read More

 Nick Laws is a fourth-year journalism student with a passion for sports and film.
 When he’s not in school, working diligently in his Twenty-Fifth Hour class, Nick is the play-by-play man for hockey games for both Carleton Women’s Hockey and The Navan Grads of the CCHL.
 When chilling out, he enjoys listening to classic rock or new bands like The Glass Animals.
-Growing up a fan of Anchorman, Nick knew he was meant to be an anchor.
-If...Read More
+Growing up a fan of Anchorman, Nick knew he was meant to be an...Read More

 Thank you for checking out our first show of the semester!
 We have all been working hard to showcase the stories of every day people, doing extraordinary things.
 This show features personal stories ranging from symbols of Canadian nationalism to symbols of self-expression.